weharris/shiny-template/README.md

 **Features**

--   The application layout is made with [**shinydashboard**](https://rstudio.github.io/shinydashboard/), that semplifies the creation of dashboards
+-   The application layout is made with [**shinydashboard**](https://rstudio.github.io/shinydashboard/), that simplifies the creation of dashboards

 -   The maps are realized with the [**leaflet**](https://rstudio.github.io/leaflet/) package, with an implementation of the species [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map)